 Breeding – Stellar Sea Lion populations mate and breed in certain beaches, known as rookeries.
 This tends to happen in the spring/summer period for North America.
 The males will aggressively fight one another in order to hold a territory, although the majority of males are unable to do this until they reach approximately 9-10 years of age.
 Females will choose a territory based on their perception or preference of a good place to give birth and raise their pup.
 Whichever male's territory they choose is the one who will get to mate with them once they have given birth.
-So in other words if you are a male Stellar Sea Lion it is all about location in the dating game.
+So in other words, if you are a male Stellar Sea Lion it is all about location in the dating game.

-Another cool fact is how a mum and her pup recognise and identify with each other once she comes back from foraging for food for the day, it is through their keen sense of smell.
+Interestingly, a mum and her pup recognise and identify with each other once she comes back from foraging for food for the day through their keen sense of smell.